 A meter must always be tested before and after making an absence of voltage check.
 The voltage source must be the same type.
 For example, if you are testing an AC Circuit, you should test the meter with an AC Source.
 The proper handling of the test meter is more critical when testing inside a congested panel.
 Always contact ground or neutral first with the black lead, and place the red lead in the meter.
 Of course, testing electrical equipment can be fatally dangerous and should only be left to qualified professionals.
 Should you need any electrical services it could be safer and even more beneficial to look into electrical companies like this that can be found by viewing hometeamelectric.com/city-page/cathedral-city/ or a similar website.

 This allows the reach of the probe to keep extended while keeping the hand further away from a potentially energized source.
 Once a piece of equipment, such as a starter, has been properly de-energized and locked out, visibly check the knife blades.
-Verify that they are physically disconnected before any test are made.
+Verify that they are physically disconnected before any test is made.

 When checking voltage to ground, be sure to use good quality safety gloves like the ones available at unigloves.co.uk or other such websites of hazard gloves sellers.
 This can ensure that you won’t get electrocuted while checking the voltage.
 In addition, use a reliable ground test point.
-You can check to insure that the test point is safe by checking it with a known voltage source, or a continuity check to another ground test point.
-When checking for absence of a starter you may encounter two different methods of delivery for the three phase voltage to the contactor.
+You can check to ensure that the test point is safe byly checking it with a known voltage source, or a continuity check to another ground test point.
+When checking for the absence of a starter you may encounter two different methods of delivery for the three-phase voltage to the contactor.
 Some sites ground the B Phase on the secondary side of a delta wild step down transformer and do not fuse the B Phase and the starter.
-The A and C Phase are fused, while the B Phase is wired directly from the top fuse clip bolt, to the line side of the contactor.
-Starters wired in this manner, require a nine-point check when proving absence of check.
+The A C Phase are fused, while the B Phase is wired directly from the top fuse clip bolt, to the line side of the contactor.
+Starters wired in this manner, require a nine-point csheck when proving absence of check.
 These checks would be